-G1 Disposal and Diversion Reporting.
-1. DISPOSAL RATE: To track progress with state waste reduction goals, SWMEs must report their disposal rate in SWIP years one and five.
+G1 Disposal and Diversion Reporting 1.
+DISPOSAL RATE: To track progress with state waste reduction goals, SWMEs must report their disposal rate in SWIP years one and five.
 SWMEs may use the method in the ANR Data Guidance to calculate their disposal rate or another method approved by ANR.
 Disposal rate reports must be based on calendar year data and be submitted to ANR via ReTRAC by July 1st.
-DOCUMENTATION (only required in annual SWIP reports): 1.
-First (1st) Year SWIP Report: report year 1 annual per person per year disposal rate.
-2. Fifth (5th) Year SWIP Report: report year 5 annual per person per year disposal rate.
+DOCUMENTATION (only required in annual SWIP reports): First (1st) Year SWIP Report: report year 1 annual per person per year disposal rate.
+Fifth (5th) Year SWIP Report: report year 5 annual per person per year disposal rate.
 2. DIVERSION RATE: SWMEs are not required to report diversion rates to ANR; however, it is strongly recommended that SWMEs track their diversion efforts to determine the success of their programs and services.
-Plan to submit It is not feasible to calculate a district-wide landfill diversion rate for Windham Solid Waste data: Management District since 5 towns do not have any municipal solid waste programs.
-There are eight town-operated transfer stations, and three towns with residential trash and recycling collection.
-Since WSWMD ceased operation of our MRF two years ago; three towns have continued 24/7 recycling drop-off using our loaned roll-off boxes, which are hauled by private haulers.
+Plan to submit The District's Programs Manager will be responsible for compiling data and completion of data: reports.
+DISPOSAL RATE: The current disposal rate (calendar year 2019) was calculated at 2.92 lbs/per person/day.
+The District will use the information supplied to Re-TRAC by the eight town-owned transfer stations and three towns with residential trash and recycling collection to extrapolate the total disposal and per capita disposal rate for MSW within the District.
+The District will also use information obtained from other facilities that accept waste from the District.
+The WSWMD will use two Re-TRAC modules, "Vermont Material Generation Report" and "Vermont Material Destination Report" to gather District data.
+The total tons of MSW disposed from our region and the per capita MSW disposal rate from our region will be reported using ANR Guidance material.
+Disposal rate data will be calculated and reported by calendar year on Year 1 and Year 5 of this SWIP term.
+DIVERSION RATE: Since WSWMD ceased operation of our MRF three years ago; three towns have continued 24/7 recycling drop-off using our loaned roll-off boxes, which are hauled by private haulers.
 We are able to calculate diversion rates in the three towns with residential curbside collection.
-The towns receive their tonnages from their respective haulers, and report through ANR's Re-TRAC tracking system.
-The District receives tonnages from our contract hauler, the VT EPR service providers, and the District's own collection services.
+The towns receive their tonnages from their respective haulers, and report through ANR'S Re-TRAC tracking system.
+The District will use this information to develop diversion rates to track success of diversion efforts.
 All materials hauled in and out of the District's transfer station are weighed and tracked through a computer system.
-We have calculated a 76% overall diversion rate at the District's transfer station.
+We have calculated a 76% overall diversion rate at the transfer station.